Removing Strata Committee Members in NSW: Full Legal Guide + Free Tool

 Criteria for Removal

-Under Section 238 of the Strata Schemes Management Act 2015 and in line with NCAT’s powers to make orders on strata committee composition, NCAT may remove a committee member who:
+Under Section 238 of the Strata Schemes Management Act 2015 (NSW) and in line with NCAT’s powers to make orders on strata committee composition, NCAT may remove a committee member who:

 • Lacks the required care and diligence in performing committee duties.